 Witnesses will sometimes claim to have been harmed by the poltergeist entity.
 Scratches and bite marks are often reported to have appeared on the person’s skin without explanation.
 In some cases, animals will perish.
 Fires will sometimes start in the home inexplicably.
 In the Bell Witch case the poltergeist claimed to have killed Jack Bell.
 In one case – which is not in Mathews book – a woman named Doris Bither claimed to have been raped by a poltergeist.
 Witnesses later supported her claim.
 The Bithers’ poltergeist account and investigation was made into the 1981 movie ‘the Entity’ starring Barbara Hershey.
 For the full interview of Doris Bither’s surviving son please go to: ghost theory

 It’s important to note that the poltergeist distinction is not as clear as many imagine.
 The characteristics of these hauntings often share many similarities with conventional hauntings.
 The word poltergeist basically means “noisy ghost” but has come to represent a specific idealized type of haunting.
-Many individuals separate poltergeists from traditional ghosts because they believe that the spirits of the deceased causes other types of hauntings.
-Poltergeist cases do not seem to support those theories and thus need to be separated into a class of their own.
+Many individuals separate poltergeists from traditional ghosts because they believe that the spirits of the deceased causes other types of hauntings and there are psychic explanations for poltergeist activity.
+One early theory was that poltergeist activity was caused by uncontrolled female teenage sexual energy, an unfounded belief that persists to this day.

 [i] For more on the apparent deceptive nature of spirits consider reading Hungry Ghosts by Joe Fisher 1991, which is a very interesting study.